kaylendwyer/idrh-ocr-2023/Modules/module_01.markdown

           operation-using $thing    # Indentation within the loop is not required, but aids legibility done

-Let's see what this looks like:
+Let's use this structure for our own loop:

      for file in *.txt
      do